ExaScience/bpmf/README.rst

 using Markov Chain Monte Carlo.
 BPMF is a recommender method that allows to predict for example movie ratings.
 The BPMF method is described here: http://www.cs.toronto.edu/~rsalakhu/papers/bpmf.pdf

-The implementation in thie repo is described in:
+The implementation in this repo is described in:
   Distributed Matrix Factorization using Asynchrounous Communication Tom Vander Aa, Imen Chakroun, Tom Haber https://arxiv.org/pdf/1705.10633